Another Look: Madame de La Fayette's La Princesse de Clèves

 The plot centers on the sixteen-year-old heiress Mademoiselle de Chartres, who comes to the court of Henri II to make a good match.
 The beautiful and virtuous girl marries the stolid Prince of Clèves, but then falls in love with the dashing and seductive Duke de Nemours.
 Considered by some to be the first modern novel, La Princesse de Clèves portrays a milieu of appearances and deceptions, rife with suspicion, passions, temptations, and jealousy.
 This penetrating, finely wrought novel reveals a society where competition is unending–whether in war, in courtly games and gestures, or amorous adventures.

 Following the discussion will be a question-and-answer session with the panelists.
-The third panelist will be announced at a later date.

 Robert Pogue Harrison